IRS Form 1045 Instructions

 Example

-In column 1, you would enter ‘2nd’ and 2020.
-This heading would read: “2nd preceding tax year ended 12/31/2020.”
+In Column 1, you would enter ‘2nd’ and 2021.
+This heading would read: “2nd preceding tax year ended 12/31/2021.”
+As the first preceding year, Column 2 would read: “1st preceding tax year ended 12/31/2022.”

 Line 10: NOL deduction after carryback

-The Form instructions contain several rules for you to figure the tax years to which you must carry an NOL shown on Schedule A, Line 24.
+The form instructions contain several rules for you to figure the tax years to which you must carry an NOL shown on Schedule A, Line 24.

 General rule